melmzv/arg_trr266/data/data_readme.md

 # Data Directory
+## This file describes the data directory structure and its contents.
 Use this data_readme to briefly describe your data used in the project

 These directories are meant to be organized as follows: